 What do you do with your broken stuff?
 Toss it?
 No way!
-The Mamakating Library will hold our fourth Repair Café on Saturday, April 28–join us while you are in Wurtsboro for the Spring Fling!
+The Mamakating Library will hold the next Repair Café on Saturday, August 4.
+Mark your calendar!

 Running from 11:00 a.m. to 3:00 p.m., volunteer repair experts will be available to help make all possible repairs free of charge and to demonstrate the processes used in repair.
 People visiting the Repair Café will bring along their broken items from home.

 Volunteer repairers will welcome clothes and other textiles, toys, lamps, electric clocks, small pieces of furniture, picture frames, brass instruments, guitars, bicycles and other odd and unusual items needing repair.
 New for this Café: jewelry repair!
 Please bring any replacement parts that may be required, such as switches, zippers and guitar strings.

 BONUS SERVICES: Knife/scissor-sharpening will be available and the houseplant doctor will be ‘in the house’!

 All are welcome.
 Repair Café visitors will be registered upon arrival and will be assisted on a first-come, first-served basis.
 For those waiting, refreshments will be available and the library will be open for browsing, reading and checking out materials.
 In addition, the Mamakating Lionesses will have baked goods for sale.
 By providing free repairs and/or consultations, the Mamakating Library wants to help reduce mountains of waste.
 This is absolutely necessary, according to Repair Café Planning Committee Member Jodi Van der Kruik.
 “We throw away piles of stuff in the United States.
 Even things which have practically nothing wrong with them and which could easily be used again after a simple repair.
 Unfortunately, many people have forgotten that they can have things repaired or even repair them themselves.
 Repair Café wants to change that.”